Uncle’s G’s FUN DVD Movie Reviews: Slaughter High (1986)

 I watched this a few nights ago night.
 On DVD, as part of a horror 8 movie pack, I got at Walmart some time ago.
 It states that the version is, uncut.
 Since I never saw the original in any shape or form, I can’t say if the unrated version is actually better or not.
 Right now, I believe it’s the only version you’ll get of the movie on DVD.

 Frankly, it’s a horrible flick in many ways.
-An ’80’s slasher flick.
+An ’80s slasher flick.
 The acting and dialog completely suck.
 Special effects for a slasher film, are decent, but nothing to brag about.
-Has actors in their 30’s playing a bunch of asshole high school kids.
-The unruly group torture a fellow student super nerd, name Marty, with cruel pranks.
+Has actors in their 30s playing a bunch of asshole high school kids.
+The unruly group tortures a fellow student super nerd, name Marty, with cruel pranks.
 Done on April Fools Day.
 Presented in a way that almost made it seem OK.
 Harmless fun.
 Not really, for they end up hurting him so badly that 10 years later, our victim decides to have his revenge by killing them all.
 And that’s the thing.
 The story really isn’t that bad.
 It’s just that everything else is, and that’s where the problems are.
 It took 41 minutes into the film to show the first kill.
-Another five minutes into it and we see the first glimpse of female gratuitous nudity.
+Another five minutes into it, we see the first glimpse of female gratuitous nudity.
 The pace was way too slow.
 Reminded me of Killjoy 2 (2002).
 The same build-up of characters that no one gives a shit about.

 Here are two reasons why I didn’t turn this off, and also why this film is still worth viewing; Harry Manfredini (music), and Caroline Munro (star actress).
-Both do a good job, and pretty much appear to make the best out of what they got.
+Both do a good job and pretty much appear to make the best out of what they got.
 Manfredini’s score, especially in the chase scenes, is excellent.
 This is the 1980’s, which means it’s keyboard-heavy.
-It even has a theme song, which gives the popcorn flick it’s own unique sound/identity.
+It even has a theme song, which gives the popcorn flick its own unique sound/identity.

 Caroline Munro’s been in a lot of cool B films over the years, including a couple of Hammer Films; Dracula A.D.
 1972 / Captain Kronos: Vampire Hunter.
 The story goes they wanted her to do more, but that also they wanted her naked.
-A no-nudity clause in her contracts explains why googling her name don’t pull up racier photos, and also why she wasn’t in more Hammer movies.
-A good looking brunette, she started off as a model and then became an actress.
+A no-nudity clause in her contracts explains why googling her name doesn’t pull up racier photos, and also why she wasn’t in more Hammer movies.
+A good-looking brunette, she started off as a model and then became an actress.
 Now in her 60’s, she’s made a good career for herself.
 Caroline has her own website, does conventions, and sells autographs.
 Not given up acting yet, this year she’s in a new film (comedy) out of the UK; Eldorado.

 Carol Munro Official Website: www.carolinemunro.org